Human Nature (band): American breakthrough (2008–2013)

 In December 2010 the band embarked on the Direct from Las Vegas!
 Australian Symphony Tour where they visited five state capital cities and played with the associated state symphony orchestra.
 Again, they worked with the Sydney, Melbourne, and West Australian Symphony Orchestras.
 Also, for the first time, they performed with the Adelaide, Tasmanian and Queensland Symphony Orchestras.

 In celebration of their 500th show at the Imperial Palace on 30 June 2011, Human Nature recorded a full-length PBS concert special, Human Nature Sings Motown with Special Guest Smokey Robinson at the Paris Theatre at Paris Las Vegas on 6–7 July.
 The special was produced by Ken Ehrlich, and was broadcast in December 2011 on 85% of the country's PBS stations.
 Andrew comments in their article for Las Vegas Review-Journal, "Basically, ever since we started working in Vegas, everyone was telling us we should do a PBS special." and that "We'd like more people when they arrive in Vegas to have heard of Human Nature."

 On 6 March 2012 Human Nature released a DVD of the PBS concert, and also their first US album, The Motown Record, featuring more Motown tracks.
 Allen told Brian McCollum of the Detroit Free Press, "Everybody loves (Motown), which is testament to what it achieved.
 As Berry Gordy would say, they didn't seek to make just black music – they wanted to make music for everybody.
 I look out at our shows, and it's people from all over the world, all genders and ages.
 It's pretty remarkable." and that "to have (Smokey Robinson) get involved so heavily with what we were doing was such a big justification for us, that we were doing something OK with this music and not ruining it."
 The album reached number 120 on the Billboard Top 200, but reached number one on the Motown Chart, and number one on the Billboard Heatseeker Chart.

-The releases were followed by a 34-city tour to raise money for PBS affiliates and to improve awareness of the group in America.
-Their first stop, on 24 March, was at Detroit, Michigan, the original home of Motown, at the Fisher Theatre.
-They were also featured musical guests on 23 April broadcast of the American ABC's Dancing with the Stars, alongside Motown artists, Robinson, Martha Reeves and the Temptations.
+After the releases, there was a tour to raise money for PBS affiliates and to improve awareness of the group in America.
+Their first stop, on 24 March, was at Detroit, the original home of Motown, at the Fisher Theatre.
+They appeared on the 23 April broadcast of the American ABC's Dancing with the Stars, alongside Motown artists, Robinson, Martha Reeves and the Temptations.
 The tour included visits to Chicago, Washington D.C., Boston and New York City.
 For the east coast tour they used their Vegas backing band, the Funk Foundation.

-In December 2012 the group toured Australia, again teaming up with symphony orchestras including the Adelaide and Melbourne Symphony Orchestras; they also performed in Sydney and the Gold Coast with Philharmonia Australia.
+In December 2012 the group toured Australia, again teaming up with symphony orchestras including the Adelaide and Melbourne Symphony Orchestras; they performed in Sydney and the Gold Coast with Philharmonia Australia.

-Human Nature signed a two-year deal with Venetian Hotel and Casino and started residency in January 2013.
-The group performs the Smokey Robinson presents Human Nature: The Motown Show five nights a week at the Sands Showroom.
+Human Nature signed a two-year deal with Venetian Hotel and Casino beginning a residency there in January 2013.
+The group performed the Smokey Robinson presents Human Nature: The Motown Show five nights a week at the Sands Showroom.